-- \Box Open the Time > SNTP > Server dialog. - □ To enable the function, select the On radio button in the Operation frame. - To enable the Broadcast operation mode, select the Broadcast admin mode radio button in the Configuration frame.
+☐ Open the Time > SNTP > Server dialog. □ Enable the Server function.
+Select the 0n radio button in the Operation frame. □ Enable the Broadcast operation mode.
+Select the Broadcast admin mode radio button in the Configuration frame.
 In Broadcast operation mode, the SNTP server sends SNTP messages to the network in specified intervals.
-The SNTP server also responds to the requests from SNTP clients in Unicast operation mode. - □ In the Broadcast destination address field, you set the IPv4 address to which the SNTP server sends the SNTP packets.
+The SNTP server also responds to the requests from SNTP clients in Unicast operation mode. □ In the Broadcast destination address field, you set the IPv4 address to which the SNTP server sends the SNTP packets.
 Set a Broadcast address or a Multicast address.
 In an IPv6 environment, you cannot set the IPv6 address to which the SNTP server sends the SNTP packets.
-The SNTP server uses the Multicast address ff05::101 as the IPv6 destination address. - □ In the Broadcast UDP port field, you specify the number of the UDP port to which the SNTP server sends the SNTP packets in Broadcast operation mode. - □ In the Broadcast VLAN ID field, you specify the VLAN to which the SNTP server sends the SNTP packets in Broadcast operation mode. - □ In the Broadcast send interval [s] field, you specify the time interval at which the SNTP server of the device sends SNTP Broadcast packets.

-Note: Except for the Broadcast destination address field, the remaining settings are applicable for both IPv4 and IPv6 SNTP servers.

-- \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - ▶ The State field displays the current status of the Server function.
+The SNTP server uses the Multicast address ff05::101 as the IPv6 destination address. □ In the Broadcast UDP port field, you specify the number of the UDP port to which the SNTP server sends the SNTP packets in Broadcast operation mode. □ In the Broadcast VLAN ID field, you specify the VLAN to which the SNTP server sends the SNTP packets in Broadcast operation mode. □ In the Broadcast send interval [s] field, you specify the time interval at which the SNTP server of the device sends SNTP Broadcast packets.
+Note: Except for the Broadcast destination address field, the remaining settings are applicable for both IPv4 and IPv6 SNTP servers. □ Apply the settings temporarily.
+To do this, click the ✓ button. • The State field displays the current status of the Server function.